sproaty/whyteboard/README.txt

 http://pages.cs.wisc.edu/~ghost/ - Windows users may need this for ImageMagick

-Next, download the latest Whyteboard file from Launchpad or Google Code.
-The source can be browsed at Launchpad, and is included in the download.

-Run any of the .py to launch the program, to installation needed!
+Run whyteboard.py or gui.py to launch the application, no installation needed!

+If nothing happens, try launching one of the scripts from the console:
+$ python whyteboard.py
-If nothing happens, try launching one of the scripts from the console: python whyteboard.py see what error occured and let me know, <sproaty -at- gmail -dot- com>
+see what error occured and let me know at, <sproaty -at- gmail -dot- com>

 ---- KNOWN BUGS ----